Ag Employment information

 3. Download the free OregonAir app from DEQ or the “EPA AIRNow” app from the U.S. EPA

-As passed and signed, the bill adopts an agricultural overtime threshold that is phased in over the next six years – starting at 55 hours in 2023 and ending at a 40-hour work week by 2028.
+The Oregon ag overtime bill was signed into law following the 2022 legislative session.
+As passed and signed, the bill adopted an agricultural overtime threshold that is phased in over six years – starting at 55 hours in 2023 and ending at a 40-hour work week by 2028.
 The bill includes a tiered tax credit structure where eligible employers can apply for credits to offset their labor costs over the five-year phase in.
 FLSA exemptions are permitted and to view an explanation of those for ag, click here.

 Phased-In to 40 Hour Strict